keybase/book-content/01-account/01-devices.md

 *  the device you signed up with (you’ll use a QR code to vouch for the new device)
 *  a name for the new device

-Device names are public and can’t be changed.
-Choose carefully.
-Learn more about why in [Security](/security).

 ![](/img/kb-two-devices.png)

 ### Revoke lost or old devices